Scottish benefit fraud

 This information is about fraud and benefits paid by Social Security Scotland.
 These are:

-- Best Start Grant - Pregnancy and Baby Payment, Early Learning Payment and School-Age Payment
+- Best Start Grant - including Pregnancy and Baby Payment, Early Learning Payment and School-Age Payment

 - Scottish Child Payment